 How do vaporizers work?
 How is vapor produced?

 First, vapor occurs when the substance (i.e., dry herbs, concentrates or e-liquids) are heated just enough to evaporate into the air while avoiding combustion of the material.
-This results in a vapor that is free from the harmful substances that would normally be found in tobacco smoke, for instance.
+This results in a vapor that is free from the harmful substances that would normally be found in tobacco smoke, for instance, we suggest to visit the E-Cig Shop Services in wheat ridge co for further information.

 Now, there are two ways that vaporizers heat up dry herbs.
 They use either conduction or convection.

 A vape that uses the conduction method requires that you would place your dry herbs directly onto the heating surface.
 These vapes have plates where the dry herbs would be placed which heat up the dry herb and releases the cannabinoids into the air, visit Vape Wild to find out more.
 One significant aspect of using a conduction style vaporizer is that it allows you to vape as soon as it is powered on and they are rather affordable; however, there is a higher risk of combustion, and they can be harder to use since they lack precise temperature controls.

 Vaporizers that use the convection method work differently.
 Instead of directly heating the dry herb, it uses hot air to heat and vaporizes it indirectly.
 This works by putting the dry herb into a heating chamber or oven where it would then warm the hot air enough to heat up and vaporize.
 Convection vaporizers are ideal for beginners, and they are better at providing more accurate temperature control; however, they are usually more expensive and take longer to heat up the dry herb before you can vape.